OrdainedRat/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+    Stateful component manages state.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+    During the mounting phase and during the updating phase respectively.

 3. Define stateful logic.

+    Logic that is within a component.
+Anything that handles and changes data.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+  In order: Arrange, Act, Assert.